jysophia/mimik_assessment/README.md

 A simple React chatbot that connects to a local AI model running on mimOE Studio.

 ### Overview
 This project was built as part of mimik's technical assesment.
-It uses LangChain to interface with the AI models served through a mimOE Studio endpoint, and displays the conversation in a clean React UI.
+It uses LangChain to interface with the AI models served through a mimOE Studio endpoint, and displays the conversation in a simple React UI.

 **Key features**:
 - Real-time streaming responses